Skip to content

 • Edit an agent to change how it orchestrates work.
 Add a new agent.

-System-level versus project-level
+System-level vs project-level

 The intelligence system ships with Denote as a starting point.
 When you create a project, Denote copies the current system into the project's intelligence/ folder.
 From that moment, the copy is yours.

-• System-level changes (edits to the Denote-wide defaults) only affect projects created in the future.
+• System-level changes (edits to Denote-wide defaults) only affect projects created in the future.
 Existing projects keep the copy they were seeded with.

 The recipe example